alvinlyt94/CZ1006-COMPUTER-ORGANIZATION-AND-ARCHITECTURE/README.md

 - Motivation for multicore and many-core systems, Amdahl’s law under power constraint, Challenges in efficient multi-core system design, Cache coherence problem

 **8. Custom Computing and Emerging Trends**
-- Application specific architectures and ASIP.
-FPGA and ASIC
+- Application specific architectures and ASIP
+- FPGA and ASIC
 - Introduction to domain-specific computing
 - Comparison of performances and power consumption of general purpose processors, DSP, GPU, FPGA, and ASIC
 - Heterogeneous multicore platform